abobija/api32/README.md

 ### Serving static file

-To server a static file with `Api32`, instead of handler function, you need to provide filename.
+To serve a static file with `Api32`, instead of handler function, you need to provide filename.

 ```lua
 api = require('api32')